Chinese Incense Culture - SunOverMoon

 The third category involves incense that enjoys a raw form that is not burned or heated.
 This type usually comes in powder form or as incense pieces wrapped in a sachet.

 Each type is used for a different purpose.
-For example, are made of chopped and mixed aromatic materials for fumigation and cleaning large spaces.
+For example, are made of chopped and mixed aromatic materials.

-Binder-based incense dominates the incense pillar market in Japan.
+Binder-based incense dominates the incense pillar market.
 It is made by mixing binder powder with powdered fragrances and water.
 Inexpensive stick incense can be made by forming a binder stick and dipping it into synthetic essential oils.
 More expensive versions are usually pure blends of premium aromatic materials mixed with 10% or less binder.

 Back to blog